2011 Annual Science Report

 Astronomical Observations of Planetary Atmospheres and Exoplanets

 This task encompasses remote-sensing observations of Solar System and extrasolar planets made by the VPL team.
 These observations, while providing scientific exploration in its own right, also allow us to test our planetary models and help advance techniques to retrieve information from the astronomical data that we obtain.
 This can include improving our understanding of the accuracy of inputs into our models, such as spectral databases.
-This year we made and/or analyzed observations of Venus and Titan taken by ground-based and spaceborne observatories, and improved models for extrasolar hot Jupiters.
+This year we made and/or analyzed observations of Mars, Venus and Earth taken by ground-based and spaceborne observatories, to better understand how well we can determine planetary properties like surface temperature and atmospheric composition, when a terrestrial planet is observed only as a distant point of light.

 PROJECT INVESTIGATORS:Victoria Meadows